erkannt/lgbtq-roma-sinti-action-group/content/home.md

 #### Peer-Research Launch in November
 <img src="research-launch-ad.jpg" width=300/>

-We're proud to present the launch of the Peer-Research "Unveiling Inequality - Experiences of LGBTI+ Traveller and Roma".
+We're proud to present the launch of the Peer-Research "Unveiling Inequality - Experiences of LGBTI+ Travellers and Roma".

 #### Galway Pride 2022 with GTM
 <img src="galway-pride.jpg" width=300/>